 5. Command Line / Terminal

-No matter what kind of fancy text editor or IDE you have, know how to use your terminal or command line is key.
+If you ask the folks at cyber degrees, they will tell you that, no matter what kind of fancy text editor or IDE you have, knowing how to use your terminal or command line is key.
 This is the parallel of speaking to your computer face to face, without any fancy interfaces.
 Knowing simple commands for the command line can do wonders in finding files in a sea of folders and directories.